 We arrived on a Saturday at 8 am at the security gate and signed in with the friendly guard.
 He asked whether it was our first time and told us people take a long time to hike this, 7-8 hours.
 We just took a few snacks and our small running packs full of water.

 Tips on Simonsberg

 The first part of the hike is on a track along the pretty vineyard of Tokara.
 As you go up, the grapes change from red varietals to whites.
 After a while, the vineyard ends and the fynbos starts.
-The track continues to a reservoir, from where you take a small path up.
+The track continues to a reservoir, from where you take a small path up into Simonsberg Nature Reserve.
 It gets steeper and steeper.

 Simonsberg in South Africa reaches 1,390 m above sea level.

 Simonsberg is called after Simon van der Stel, the first governor of the Dutch Cape Colony.
 Stellenbosch, Simon’s Town and Simonsig vineyard are also named after him.

 Simonsberg Nature Reserve is managed by Cape Nature.
 The foothills of Simonsberg are part of the Greater Simonsberg Conservancy, protecting critically endangered Swartland Shale Renosterveld and Mountain Fynbos.